 All upholstered furniture must be in good condition.
-Residence Life reserves the right to have a student remove any piece of furniture that presents a fire, health, or safety hazard.
+Residence Life and Housing, The Office of Emergency Management and Safety, and/or the Fire Marshal reserve the right to have a student remove any item that presents a fire, health, or safety hazard.
 Guests: Residents are responsible for guest conduct in the residence halls and may be held accountable for any misconduct.
 Guests should be escorted at all times.

 Permission to have overnight guests is contingent upon the prior approval of all occupants of the living space and in conjunction with each residence hall's visitation policy.
 There is no overnight visitation, except for immediate relatives, in first-year residences during the fall semester.
 No one guest may stay in a building more than three consecutive nights or more than 14 nights each semester.
+No one resident may have overnight guests for more than 14 nights in a semester.
+Guests who are believed to be residing in the building without a room assignment will be banned from visiting.

 Overnight guests are prohibited during break periods and other times when the halls are not officially open.
-Guests who visit Eagle Landing must be signed in at the front desk during the hours of midnight and 8am.
+Guests who visit Eagle Landing must be signed in at the front desk during the hours of midnight and 8 a.m.